Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Components/Loggers/MQTT_Logger.md

 ## Configuring the MQTT Logger

-To log your CAN Bus data to an MQTT broker, add an MQTT device to your profile and configure the following options:
+To log your CAN bus data to an MQTT broker, add an MQTT device to your profile and configure the following options:

 | Setting               | Purpose                                                               |
 | --------------------- | --------------------------------------------------------------------- |